Ghadiiz/E-commerce/README.md

 ## Overview

-This project is a complete e-commerce solution where users can browse products, filter and sort items, add products to cart with size variants, and place orders using multiple payment methods.
+This project is a complete e-commerce solution where users can browse products, filter and sort items, add products to cart with size variants.
 The platform includes a comprehensive admin dashboard for product management and order tracking.

 ## Features